-The last line of codes evalutes the detection on the test data set, which shows a good performance for both recall and precision.
+The last line of code evaluates the detection on the test data set, which shows a good performance for both recall and precision.

 Energy-based detection on zebra finch songs

-We used recordings from 18 zebra Zfinch males.
-These recordings were obtained ….
+We used recordings from 18 zebra finch males.
+These recordings were obtained from a publicly available song library of the captive zebra finch colony housed at the Rockefeller University Field Research Center (originally published in Tchernichovski et al., 2021).
+Each recording represents a different adult male, and contains songs (as well as sometimes calls) of males recorded alone in sound isolation chambers (e.g. songs are not directed to other birds).
+Manual selections were performed in Raven Lite 2.0.1 with the default window view (selections were made directly on the oscillogram while the spectrogram served as a visual guide).

-Zebra finch vocalizations are composed by multiple elements (i.e. distinct patterns of continuous traces of power spectral entropy in the spectrogram separated by time gaps) that can vary importantly in key features as duration and frequency range (ZEBRAFINCH-SPECTRO).
-However, as the recorded signals show a good signal-to-noise ratio, they can potentially be detected using an energy-based approach.
+Zebra finch vocalizations are composed of multiple elements (i.e. distinct patterns of continuous traces of power spectral entropy in the spectrogram separated by time gaps) that can vary in key features as duration and frequency range (ZEBRAFINCH-SPECTRO).
+Together, these individual vocal elements (song syllables and calls) are not as stereotyped as the Spix’s disc-winged bats.
+However,the recordings do exhibit high signal-to-noise ratio, such that signals in each recording can potentially be detected using an energy-based approach that does not rely on matching the acoustic structure of a template.

-The following code loads the reference annotations and split them in two data set for training (3 sound files) and testing (15 sound files):
+The following code loads the reference annotations and split them in two datasets for training (3 sound files) and testing (15 sound files):

 manual_ref_tae <- read.csv("manual_selections_Taeniopygia.csv") set.seed(450) train_files <- sample(unique(manual_ref_tae$sound.files), 3) test_files <- setdiff(manual_ref_tae$sound.files, train_files) train_ref <- manual_ref_tae[manual_ref_tae$sound.files %in% train_files, ] test_ref <- manual_ref_tae[manual_ref_tae$sound.files %in% test_files, ]

-Now we can optimize the detection parameters using the function optimize_energy_detector.
+The detection parameters can be optimized using the function optimize_energy_detector.
 This function runs a detection for all possible combinations of tuning parameters.
 The code below tries three minimum duration and maximum duration values and two hold time values (which merges signals within the specified time interval):

 opt_det_train <- optimize_energy_detector( reference = train_ref, files = train_files, threshold = c(1, 5), hop.size = 11.6, smooth = c(5, 10), hold.time = c(0, 5), min.duration = c(5, 15, 25), max.duration = c(275, 300, 325), bp = c(0.5, 10) )

-The output (opt_det_train) shows the performance indices for each of those combinations, here we show the 10 combinations with the highest F1 score:
+The output (opt_det_train) shows the performance indices for each of those combinations.
+Here we show the 10 combinations with the highest F1 score:

 # subset with highest performance opt_det_train <- opt_det_train[order(opt_det_train$f1.score, decreasing = TRUE), ] head(opt_det_train, 10)

-We now can use the tuning parameter values that produce the best performance to detect signals on the test data set:
+We now can use the tuning parameter values that yielded the best performance to detect signals on the test data set:

 best_param <- opt_det_train[which.max(opt_det_train$f1.score), ] det_test <- energy_detector( files = test_files, threshold = best_param$threshold, hop.size = 11.6, smooth = best_param$smooth, hold.time = best_param$hold.time, min.duration = best_param$min.duration, max.duration = best_param$max.duration, bp = c(0.5, 10) )

-As our reference annotations include all sound files we can evaluate the performance of the detection on the test set as well:
+As our reference annotations include all sound files, we can evaluate the performance of the detection on the test set as well:

 diagnose_detection(reference = test_ref, detection = det_test, by.sound.file = FALSE)

 The performance on the test data set was also acceptable with a F1 score of 0.95.
-Note that in the example we use a small subset of sound files for training.
+Note that in the example we used a small subset of sound files for training.
 More training data might be needed for optimizing a detection routine on larger data sets or recordings with more variable signals or background noise levels.

 Additional tools